pymc-devs/pymc-examples/examples/howto/data_container.myst.md

 Another graph we could make to see how our model is doing is to look at how the latent variable `p` evolves over the space of covariates.
 We expect some relationship between the covariate and the data, and our model encodes that relationship in the variable `p`.
 In this model, the only covariate is `x`.
 If the relationship between `x` and `y` is positive, we expect low `p` and lots of observed zeros where `x` is small, and high `p` and lots of observed ones where it is large.

 That's nice and all, but for plotting `x` is all jumbled up.
-We could just sort the values, but another way is to pass sorted grid of `x` values into our model.
+Admittedly, we could just sort the values.
+But another way (that shows off how to use our `MutableData`!) is to pass an evenly spaced grid of `x` values into our model.
 This corresponds to making a preditiction for `p` at every point on the grid, which will give us a nice plottable result.
+This is also how we could do interpolation of extrapolation using our model, so it's a very nice technique to know.

 In the next code block, we swap out the (randomly shuffled) values of `x` for an evenly-spaced grid of values that spans the range of observed `x`.